-Inchicore is the English pronunciation of ‘Inse Chór’ which means ‘Island of Sheep’.
-The name refers to the fact that the current village is built on fields that were once used as holding areas for sheep brought in from the country to be sold at the city’s markets.
-It was a convenient location, with lush grassland fed by the Camac river, on its way to join the river Liffey.
+Modern Inchicore is lovely, but it’s got great heritage too.
+Did you know the name Inchicore is the English pronunciation of ‘Inse Chór’, which means ‘Island of Sheep’?
+Inchicore is built on fields that were once used as holding areas for sheep brought in from the country to be sold at the city’s markets.
+It was a convenient location, with lush grassland fed by the Camac River, on its way to join the Liffey.

-Inchicore’s real growth, however, can be traced back to the origin of Ireland’s railways.
-The Dublin-Kingstown (now Dunlaoghaire) Railway began operation in 1834, setting off an engineering revolution.
-To meet the growing need for the building and maintenance of locomotives, steam engines and carriages, The Inchicore Railway Works began operation in 1846, with 39 employees.
-By 1976 there were over 1,000 people employed in a complex covering 30 hectares.
+Inchicore’s real growth can be traced back to the start of Ireland’s railways.
+The Inchicore Railway Works began operation in 1846 to meet the growing need for the building and maintenance of locomotives, steam engines and carriages.
+It started with 39 employees but by 1976, there were over 1,000 people employed at the 30-hectare site.

 Stay with us at Inchicore Suites and discover everything Inchicore has to offer – from vibrant street life and pretty parks to art, museums, and heritage.
 There’s lots going on.
 We think you’ll love it!